nashby/ruby_kick_prologs_ass/README.md

 ### Ruby version

-With your help, guys, I want to solve this problems in Ruby.
+With your help, guys, I want to solve these problems in Ruby.